Twilight Zone Tower of Terror Ride

 Dealing with Crowds

-The Twilight Zone Tower of Terror ride is one of the three headliner attractions in Disney Hollywood Studios.
-(The other 2 are Toy Story Mania and Rock-n-Roller Coaster.)
-Of the three, this usually comes in 3rd in length of line, but, it still has very long lines when crowds are heavy.
+The Twilight Zone Tower of Terror ride is one of the headliner attractions at Disney's Hollywood Studios.
+It's not the MOST crowded, but it still has very long lines when crowds are heavy.

 Here are some interesting tidbits -